General

 • Dollarbirds returning to eastern and northern Australia from New Guinea

-• Channel-billed Cuckoos to the Top End
+• Channel-billed Cuckoos in the Top End

 • Flocks of White-breasted and Masked Woodswallows in southern Australia